 Another great feature Traveling Mailbox provides is that you can sync your business account to send and receive checks.

 When sending checks, the process is extremely easy to use and saves you a trip to the bank.
 All you do is put in your recipient's name and address, the amount for the check, and Traveling Mailbox, which takes care of the rest.
-There is a minimal processing fee between $2.55 and $5.00 per check sent, but the convenience makes it worth it for me.
+There is a minimal processing fee of between $2.55 and $5.00 per check sent, but the convenience makes it worth it.

 If you receive a check, all you do is submit a request to issue a check deposit, and Traveling Mailbox will send the check to your bank endorsed as “For Deposit Only”.
 Once the check arrives at the bank, it normally takes 24 hours for the funds to be available.

-This was one of the BIG selling points that Traveling Mailbox has compared to their competitors.
+This was one of the BIG selling points that Traveling Mailbox has compared to its competitors.

 They have a shared fax number with the subscription at no additional cost!
-When a fax comes in, they upload it to my account and treat it just like a piece of mail.
+When a fax comes in, they upload it to my account and treat it like mail.